-The nose and palate, shows concentrated orange and yellow stone fruits, with hints of spice ,zesty citrus and blossoms.
-The palate is full, textured and very nuanced with a lingering after taste.
+The nose shows notes of concentrated orange and yellow stone fruits, with a hint of spice, citrus and blossoms.
+The palate is full-bodied, textured and nuanced with a lingering after taste.

 Vertical shoot positioned vineyards allow for optimum ripening and ideal sunlight exposure of fruit.
 There is a good exposure of slopes to cooling Southern breezes off False Bay.
 Vineyards are established on slopes with soils of weathered granite and sandstone.
 Yields are controlled to between 7 and 8 tons per hectare.

 The vintage 2013 started off with cool temperatures persisting through most of January.
 A long dry spell followed with very hot temperatures in early February.
 White fruit ripened well and without any losses to disease.
 The cool January temperatures and intermittent rainfall favoured the development of localised botrytis in some of the Chenin Blanc.